Get Closer (Keith Urban album)

 Get Closer is the seventh studio album by Australian country music artist Keith Urban.
 It was released on 16 November 2010 via Hit Red and Capitol Nashville.
 It produced four singles between 2010 and 2011, three of which went to number one on the U.S. Billboard Hot Country Songs chart.
 This was Urban's first album to not be certified Platinum.
-Also, it’s his first to not have a single reach the Top 40 on the Billboard Hot 100 chart.
+It is also his first to not have a single reach the top 40 on the Billboard Hot 100 chart.

 Content

 The lead single, "Put You in a Song", was co-written by Keith Urban along with fellow artists Sarah Buxton (who co-wrote Urban's 2006 single "Stupid Boy") and Jedd Hughes.
 From 26 October (Urban's 43rd birthday) to 9 November 2010, one track from the album was released to the US iTunes Store each week (a trend Urban's previous album Defying Gravity followed).
 Those songs were "Without You", "Long Hot Summer", and "You Gonna Fly" respectively.
 These three songs (beginning with "Long Hot Summer") were released to the Australian iTunes store on 22 October 29 October, and 5 November 2010.
 The full album was released on 12 November in Australia.

 "Without You", "Long Hot Summer", and "You Gonna Fly" were all released as the album's second, third, and fourth singles in 2011 and they all reached number one on the country charts.
 Urban co-produced the studio tracks with Dann Huff, and the live bonus tracks with Chris McHugh.